 I’ve been struggling with this post about Paris for quite a long time.
 Isn’t it weird, how the places we love the most are also the hardest to describe?
 Paris holds a special place in my heart.
 I’ve been there several times and I’ve always felt strangely at home.
 I also love watching movies set in Paris, or read novels in which Paris is described in a way that makes me feel like I’m there with the characters.
 And then it hit me.
 I could write about Paris using books and movies I like.
 So… welcome to my Paris.

 THE INGREDIENTS OF LOVE

 On the Rive Gauche, the Latin Quarter is the area around the Sorbonne, Paris’ most famous university.
-It’s worth visiting to breath the quiet atmosphere, explore the food market in Rue Mouffetard and rest in the Jardin des Plantes (formerly the royal botanic gardens), a truly magical place.
+It’s worth visiting to breath the quiet atmosphere.
+Explore the food market in Rue Mouffetard and rest in the Jardin des Plantes, formerly the royal botanic gardens.
+It is a truly magical place.
 Don’t take the bus, just walk in the streets and pretend to be a student living in the area.
 From here, you can visit the adjacent St-Germain, with cafés that once were popular among poets and artists, and now are crowded with tourists.